adwski/aws-vpn/README.md

 terraform apply -var-file=config/example.tfvars
 ```

-Instance also uses remote-exec provisioner to configure hostname, so it expects that you have ssh private key loaded in ssh agent.
+Instance also uses remote-exec provisioner to configure hostname, so it expects that you have ssh private key loaded in SSH agent.

+SSH user is `ubuntu`.